 Full plate - These were almost exclusively used during the early 1800s in America, especially in New England, where watchmaking was (and still is) heavily in motion.
 These have two plates that rest on either side of the internal gears, with one component rests on the top plate.
 This allows that top component to act as the entrance to the conduit of internal gears.

 ¾ Plate - Thinner, smaller watches were made to be lightweight and not take up too much space.
 They also use ¾ plates to get there.
 You don’t have a full top plate; about ¾ of it still remains (usually in two separate pieces), and that ¼ that’s actually cut-out is done so for the balance components to align properly.

-Bridge Plate - Most pocket watches that are consider skeleton watches utilize the bridge plate.
+Bridge plate - Most pocket watches that are considered skeleton watches utilize the bridge plate.
 This allows a lot more gear to be visible, giving a raw, elegant look to it.
 Way back when, watchmakers used to put false bridges on their pocket watches to make it look more pricey, even if it wasn’t.

 A: It simply means that there’s a spring-loaded case cover, meant to protect against scratches, dust accumulation, and general wear-and-tear.
-These can preserve the life of your pocket watch from structural issues, crush protection, and help prevent light penetrating the dial window and fading colored markers.
+These can preserve the life of your pocket watch from structural issues, crash protection, and help prevent light from penetrating the dial window and fading colored markers.

 In some cases, it’s made of see-through acrylic, and in others, it’s just simply not there.
 This does not damage the structural integrity of your pocket watch.
 In truth, most dial backs aren’t exactly sturdy themselves.
 The structural integrity of any watch relies on the case and dial window.
 If your watch gets run over or drops off a skyscraper, and the case/window break, the rest of it is good as gone.
 Having a skeleton pocket watch doesn’t make them more fragile.